crawlingout/unexplored/_posts/2014-09-05-erg-chebbi.markdown

 imagedesc: ""
 ---

 Erg Chebbi is one of Morocco's two Saharan ergs - large seas of dunes formed by wind-blown sand.
 The dunes reach a height of up to 150 meters and stretch for many kilometers.
-This is a region on nomad Berbers
+This is a region on nomad Berbers.

 {% assign image = '/i/morocco/erg-chebbi/tuareg-in-desert.jpg' %}
 {% assign imagewidth = 800 %}